Kim Hak-sun: First testimony

 For over four decades after the war ended, few heard about the comfort women.
 This was due in part because many women died in the comfort stations, many committed suicide after the war, or did not feel comfortable sharing their experience because rape was too sensitive of a topic in Korean culture.
 In 1990, the Japanese government announced that Japan was not responsible for the issue of military's comfort women, denying the fact that they forcibly took advantage of young women from numerous countries as sex slaves and the existence of comfort stations.
 However, in the late 1980s, Korea had become a more democratic state and difficult topics like rape were more openly discussed.
 Kim could disclose the truth of Japanese military's comfort station and disastrous life of the victims.
 On 14 August 1991, Kim described: "I do not understand why Japan is lying.
 I made my determination after watching the news.
 I was not asked to do it.
 I am doing this out of my own will.
 I am almost 70 years old, and I am not afraid of anything.
 I will say what I have to say."

 Kim was 67 years old when she made the first testimony in 1991.
 She was coercively taken to Japanese military's comfort station which was located in China at the age of 17 by a Japanese military officer.
 "I tried to escape, but I was caught soon and raped in tears.
 I was seventeen then."
-When she resisted, he responded by kicking her and threatening her by saying that she would be killed if she did not obey him.
-Then she was brutally raped.
+When she resisted, the officer responded by kicking her and threatening her by saying that she would be killed if she did not obey him.
+She was then brutally raped.
 Together with other 4 young Korean women, she had to be a "hygienic tool used by Japanese soldiers to satisfy their sexual desire."
-In the comfort station, the victims aged between 17 to 22 had to deal with about 7 to 8 Japanese soldiers a day in small rooms that were separated from one another by cloth.
+In the comfort station, the victims aged between 17 and 22 had to deal with about 7 to 8 Japanese soldiers a day in small rooms that were separated from one another by cloth.
 They sustained their lives with rice which was brought to them from the military unit.
-They wore whichever clothes that were available to them.
-They had to undergo "sanitary inspections" once a week.
+They wore whichever clothes that were available to them and had to undergo "sanitary inspections" once a week.

 Kim was able to escape from the comfort station after three months with the help of a merchant from Korea.
 She married him and gave birth to two children.
 The family came back to Korea after liberation.
 However, she lost all of them due to accidents and diseases and had lived by herself.

-She condemned Korean people who had been "clinging to Japan" while there had been some painful history they should remember.
+She condemned Korean people who had been "clinging to Japan" while there was painful history they should remember.
 She stressed that people must be aware of the seriousness of the "comfort women" problem.